-If you’re feeling clueless about where your money goes each month, you cannot create a financially stable present let alone plan for a healthily funded future.
+If you’re feeling clueless about where your money goes each month, it’s hard to create a savings plan for the short- and long-term future.

-The following budgeting basics will help you garner a more complete picture of your finances, take control of your spending and invest for the future.
+The following budgeting basics will help you get a more complete picture of your finances, take control of your spending and invest for the future.

 5 Basic Budgeting Tips to Help You Be Financially Successful

 1. Follow the Money Trail

 It may feel like your money just disappears, but it’s definitely going somewhere.
 You just need to pay attention to the specifics.